Need to Know

 Ultrasound: What to Expect

 Frequently Asked Questions

-The sonographer will request that you lay quietly during the test to help ensure that the images are clear.
 Warm, water-based gel will be applied to the ultrasound transducer or directly on the skin.
-The sonographer will then move the transducer around on the area to obtain clear images of the underlying structures for the physician to interpret.
+The transducer will be moved around to obtain clear images of the underlying structures for the physician to interpret.
 You may be asked to move into different positions.

 The procedure typically lasts for 30 minutes, but the duration varies depending on the structure being examined.

 How Should I Prepare For A Musculoskeletal Ultrasound?

 - Wear Loose fitting clothing at the site of exam.

 - Before the test is administered, you may be asked to change into a gown.

 - Unless otherwise instructed, you do not have to fast or change your medication routine for this examination.